ExitValue.ai

 Should I sell to a PE-backed aggregator or another agency?

-PE aggregators pay higher multiples (8-14x EBITDA) but typically require you to retain equity and stay for 3-5 years.
-Independent agencies pay 1.5-3x revenue for a cleaner exit.
-PE deals include a 'second bite' — you keep 20-30% equity that compounds as the platform grows.
+PE aggregators pay higher multiples (platform-tier earnings multiples) but typically require you to retain equity and stay for 3-5 years.
+Independent agencies pay a revenue-multiple range for a cleaner exit.
+PE deals include a 'second bite', you keep 20-30% equity that compounds as the platform grows.

 Ready to See What Your Business Is Worth?